Adoption - Pennsylvania Specific

 SWAN Units of Service Training - The Spaulding/SWAN online trainings are an interactive web-based tool.
 They were built to include a supervisory component allowing review of the progress caseworkers make as they complete the training.
 These trainings are produced online making it more conducive to updates that reflect the most current SWAN practice.
 They were created to assist both affiliates and counties in their understanding and delivery of SWAN units of service.
-Currently three units of service trainings are hosted by Spaulding on this website.
-They are the child profile, child preparation and post-permanency units.
+Currently four units of service trainings are hosted by Spaulding on this website.
+They are the child profile, child preparation , family profile and post-permanency units.
 All other units will be added as they are developed.

 Tapestry Books - Lists over 300 books on adoption, infertility and parenting challenges.
 An online catalog and online ordering form make purchasing easy.